viachpaliy/cairo-gobject/README.md

 ```cr
 @window.resize 250,150
 ```
-Followed by connecting to the window’s delete event to ensure that
+Followed by connecting to the window\92s delete event to ensure that
 the application is terminated if we click on the x to close the window:

 ```cr